eProsima/Shapes-Demo-Docs/docs/examples/liveliness.rst

 2. Create a square subscriber:

-   - Start eProsima Shape Demo.
+   - Start eProsima Shapes Demo.
 (We will refer to this instance as Instance2)
    - Click on Subscribe.
    - Select SQUARE option for Shape.
    - Select ``AUTOMATIC`` for liveliness kind.